ApacheExpress/docs.apacheexpress.io/content/install.md

 Got no Homebrew?
 [Get it!](https://brew.sh)

-Before you install mod_swift, we highly recommend that you install or reinstall the Homebrew Apache w/ HTTP/2 and the MPM event module:
+Before installing ApacheExpress and mod_swift, it is strongly recommended that the Homebrew Apache 2.4 with HTTP/2 and the MPM event module is (re)installed:

     brew tap homebrew/apache
     brew reinstall httpd24 --with-mpm-event --with-http2

-You can also add `--with-privileged-ports` if you want to use such.
+The `--with-privileged-ports` option can be added if such are desired.

+If PostgreSQL access is needed:

+    brew reinstall apr-util --with-sqlite --with-postgresql

+An optional `--with-openldap` enables LDAP support.

 Then add the mod_swift tap and install ApacheExpress: